-Professor of History / Professor of Legal History, Elon Universitycrowed@elon.edu
+Professor of History / Professor of Legal History, Elon University

-Dr. Crowe has testified before the United States Congress’ Commission on Security and Cooperation in Europe and the New York City Council’s Subcommittee on Immigration.
-Dr. Crowe has served as an expert witness in a number of court cases involving the Roma and other minorities throughout the United States and Canada.
-Most recently he served on the Advisory Board of the DiploFoundation's Roma Diplomacy Project in Geneva.
+Dr. Crowe has testified before the United States Congress’ Commission on Security and Cooperation in Europe and the New York City’s Council’s subcommittee on immigration.
+Dr. Crowe has served as an expert witness in scores of extradition, immigration, and civil trials in the US, Canada, and Israel.